What time is the coronavirus briefing today? How to watch Boris Johnson's latest announcement

 A televised address has been scheduled for today.

-UK Prime Minister Boris Johnson is due to make another address to the nation today, informing them of the latest measures being introduced in the fight against coronavirus.
+Amid rising coronavirus cases across the country, UK Prime Minister Boris Johnson is set to make another televised address to the UK nation today.

-The briefing comes as cases of COVID-19 have increased throughout the UK, with some scientists warning of a difficult winter ahead.
+The briefing will follow the news Lancashire is set to move into tier three, the highest level of COVID restrictions in England.
+London, Essex, York and parts of Surrey, Derbyshire and Cumbria are also moving up to tier two.

-In light of this, the government has warned harsher lockdown measures could be implemented and those are likely to be discussed in today’s update.
+The PM is expected to comment on these new restrictions, while many are speculating he will call for national unity amid disputes between central and local governments.

 Coronavirus updates now happen on an ad hoc basis, however, earlier in the year, they were a regular part of the television schedule when lockdown first began.